Who is an Android app developer?

 5. Write your first Android application.

-Writing your first complete Android App can seem daunting, but the process will be easier and more pleasurable if you choose a topic that you enjoy.
+Writing your first complete Android App, just like an iOS app, can seem daunting, but the process will be easier and more enjoyable if you choose a topic that you enjoy.

-If you want to write a great first app then Keep It Stupid Simple.
+If you want to write a great first Android app then Keep It Stupid Simple.

 Test, test… and then test some more.